Request a DemoLog In(844) 692-0626

 The A305 Main Document

-The A305 Main Document identifies itself as a contractor qualification statement and amounts to a sworn statement that the information included with it (the following exhibits) is not misleading.
+The A305 Main Document identifies itself as a contractor qualification statement and amounts to a sworn statement that the information included with the form is not misleading.
 This doc requires the submitter to identify themselves with their organization name and address, as well as the organization and address of whom they are submitting it.
 In addition to signatures from the organization's authorized representative, this document also requires a signature from a notary.

 Some owners or contractors modify the A305 to fit their risk profile better or to include something more pertinent to their current situation.
 Through this modification, the A305 becomes a very flexible document.
 Still, in its original, standardized form, the document emphasizes the accuracy of information gathered through it.